bbauska/Coursera-Bootstrap/readme.md

 want to link it to the aboutus.HTML page that we have already included into our website, because that is where I want it to lead.

-Let\'s go and take a quick look at our navigation bar of this part.
+Let&apos;s go and take a quick look at our navigation bar of this part.

 Coming back to our navigation bar, you can immediately see the result of including those items into the unordered list there.